 Hamburg’s Iron Savior was a speed metal band formed by Piet Sielck an old heavy metal hand with roots in the pre-Helloween days of Iron Fist.
 Sielck had spent part of the intervening years sound engineering.
 The band adopted the German speed metal sound championed by the likes of Gamma Ray, with similar science fiction concepts, and began releasing albums through Noise Records.
 The band’s debut, issued one year following the band’s formation, featured Blind Guardian’s Hansi Kursch on partial vocals.
 The band issued an EP in 1998 called Coming Home.
 A 1999 EP was called Interlude and featured several new songs, as well as live tracks.
+The album featured four new songs, five songs recorded live at Wacken Open Air and a cover of Judas Priest's Desert Plains.
+The CD also act as a CD ROM, with Kai Hansen only appearing on one track.
 Hansen would leave the band due to time pressures in 2001.

 The band was soon touring Germany and Europe with the likes of Running Wild and Grave Digger and playing at all the usual festivals.
 Iron Savior would release a new album, entitled Megatropolis, on June 4th, 2007 through Dockyard 1.
 Running Riot, The Omega Man and Flesh were among the song titles.
 Iron Savior issued a new album, called The Landing, on November 18th through AFM Records.
 Jan-Sören Eckert was back.